Are you new to Formula 1? This Formula 1 racing for beginners guide might be helpful for your introduction to the sport.

 Teams, Circuits, Engines & Grand Prix

-Formula One is a direct descendent of the European Championship of Grand Prix Motor Racing.
+Formula 1 is a direct descendent of the European Championship of Grand Prix Motor Racing.
 The first World Driver’s Championship, the closest event resembling F1 today, was awarded to Italian Guiseppe Farina driving Alfa Romeo in 1950.
 It’s Important to note that the Fédération Internationale de l’Automobile (FIA) is the governing body for Formula 1.
 They make all the rules!

 Look at it this way, the word “Formula” refers to a set of rules each team has to follow.